altocodenl/tagaway/readme.md

          - check all chunks until last visible, if ids are the same, stop (but update Data.pivs so that you can scroll?).
 Or just do it.
          - if chunks diverge, then must go into cartel mode:

+- client: cannot go back from view pics to other views because of URL change
 - server: process to review unsupported formats, invalid pivs and errored mp4 conversions
 - server: soft delete S3 with different credentials
 - server: Get prod mirror
 - server: script to rename username
-- client: avoid sleep with video
 - client: slider photo/video/both
 - client: see info of piv
 - client: retry upload button
 - client: Fix ronin untagged or range tag when deleting all
 - server: Exclude WA from hour in parse date